 You can ask the physician or you can contact Elizabeth Ringle at firstname.lastname@example.org to confirm.

 What are the reporting requirements if my proposal if accepted?

 The Wisconsin Medical Society Foundation has minimal contact with students during their fellowships.
 We may ask to visit or ask for photos to use in newsletters or other publicity.
 We ask that you communicate with us should there be substantial changes to your approved project or if you encounter obstacles that we may be able to help you work through.

 A Final Report is required to be completed within 60 days of the end of your fellowship.
-To review these requirements, click here.
+To access the final report form, click here.
 If you and the group you are working with plan to submit a peer-reviewed article to a scientific journal, that article may serve as the Final Report, however you will also need to submit answers to those questions not addressed in your article such as personal and professional goals achieved through the fellowship.
 If you let us know that the article is to be submitted for peer-reviewed publication, we will respect those publication rights and will not publish or distribute your article beyond members of the Grants Committee.
 Please inform us if the article is accepted, by what publication and when it will be published.